Deciding to give a baby or child up for adoption

 Even if you don’t think you can raise a baby, there are many alternatives to adoption you could consider:

-- Getting financial support: If financial issues are affecting your decision about whether to have your child adopted, remember there is plenty of government support that can help you, including child support and the National Disability Insurance Scheme, if your child has a disability.
+- Getting financial support: If financial issues are affecting your decision about whether to have your child adopted, remember that there is plenty of government support that can help you.
+This includes child support and the National Disability Insurance Scheme, if your child has a disability.

 - Foster care: A foster family can look after the baby until you are ready to care for them.
 This is also known as out-of-home care.
 The aim is to restore the child to your care when you are ready, if this is in the best interests of the child.